-- 1.1.1 For the purposes of Schemes in receipt of an Approval Letter to operate elements of the EPBR, a complaint is any statement in whatever form of communication from a person regarding concerns about the behaviour of a person or organisation associated with the production of a DEC and / or Advisory Report, or outcome associated with the provision of a DEC and / or Advisory Report.
+- 1.1.1 For the purposes of Schemes in receipt of an Approval Letter to operate elements of the EPBR, a complaint is any statement in whatever form of communication from a person regarding concerns about the behaviour of a person or organisation associated with the production of an EPC, or outcome associated with the provision of an EPC.

 - 1.1.2 Complaints are categorised as being either:

 - a) Verbal

 - b) Written (including electronic media)

 - 1.1.3 Types of complaint are categorised as falling into one of the following categories:

 - a) Behaviour of an EA

 - b) Behaviour of an EA's company

 - c) Behaviour of a Scheme

-- Timing & outputs associated with a particular DEC and / or Advisory Report
+- d) Timing & outputs associated with a particular EPC

 - e) Generic complaint regarding the EPBR and its implementation

 - f) Other

 - 1.1.4 Those who raise a complaint can be categorised as falling into one of the following categories:

-- a) Customer, which in this context means anybody who owns or lives in, or who otherwise has an interest in, a building or buildings for which a DEC and / or Advisory Report has been prepared
+- a) Customer, which in this context means anybody who owns or lives in, or who otherwise has an interest in, a building or buildings for which an EPC has been prepared

 - b) Customer's agent (estate agent, solicitor)

 - c) A company who employs EAs

 - d) Another Scheme

 - e) An EA who is a member

 - f) Another EA

 - g) Trading Standards Officer, Building Control Officer, or some other individual who has a formal role regarding ensuring compliance with the Regulations implementing the EPBD, the Building Regulations, the Green Deal.

 - h) DCLG.

 - i) Another interested party not listed above.

-- 1.1.5 Where a complaint to an EA or Scheme is made verbally or in writing, EAs and Scheme operators shall record details of the complaint and the outcome of discussions. - 1.1.6 Scheme operators shall require their Members to disclose any complaint made to them, or about any complaint made to the company they work for about them or their work, or about the Scheme, which they are aware of. - 1.1.7 Where a complaint to an EA is verbal or in writing, Schemes shall require the EA to: - a) Inform Customers or others who complain that if they are unhappy with the EA's response that they should put the complaint in writing to the EA. - b) As a minimum they shall inform the person complaining as to the relevant complaints procedure. - c) Inform the Scheme of the details of the complaint. - 1.1.8 Where EAs are Members of multiple Schemes, the requirement is for the EA to inform that Scheme which is most relevant to the complaint (e.g. if a complaint is about a particular DEC and / or Advisory Report, then the Scheme though which the certificate has been lodged).
+- 1.1.5 Where a complaint to an EA or Scheme is made verbally or in writing, EAs and Scheme operators shall record details of the complaint and the outcome of discussions. - 1.1.6 Scheme operators shall require their members to disclose any complaint made to them, or about any complaint made to the company they work for about them or their work, or about the Scheme, which they are aware of. - 1.1.7 Where a complaint to an EA is verbal or written, Schemes shall require the EA to: - a) Inform Customers or others who complain that if they are unhappy with the EA's response that they should put the complaint in writing to the EA. - b) As a minimum they shall inform the person complaining as to the relevant complaints procedure. - c) Inform the Scheme of the details of the complaint. - 1.1.8 Where EAs are members of multiple Schemes, the requirement is for the EA to inform that Scheme which is most relevant to the complaint (eg if a complaint is about a particular EPC, then the Scheme though which the certificate has been lodged).